MTES-MCT/dossierfacile-backend/README.md

 ## Build

-Run `mvn clean install` from the root folder.
+Run `./mvnw clean install` from the root folder.
 This will build every module.

 ## Launch

-In each application folder, run
+In the main folder

 ```
-mvn spring-boot:run -D spring-boot.run.profiles=dev,mockOvh
+./mvnw -pl <name-of-the-project> spring-boot:run -Dspring-boot.run.profiles=dev,mockOvh
 ```

 ## Contributing